 Latest Referrals waiting times data:

 NHS Wales is committed to ensuring that patients are seen as quickly as possible according to their clinical need.

 The main focus is on Referral to Treatment times.
 This is the total time from referral by a GP or other medical practitioner for hospital treatment in the NHS in Wales and includes time spent waiting for outpatient appointments, diagnostic tests, therapy services and inpatient or day-case admissions.

 The key objectives are to ensure that:

 •95% of patients referred by will start their treatment within 26 weeks;

 •All patients whose care is too complex to be undertaken within 26 weeks or those who choose to wait longer receive their definitive treatment within maximum of 36 weeks;

 •Patients who are not on a referral to treatment pathway but require specified diagnostic and therapy services are seen in accordance with the operational standards.

-If it is not possible to be seen within the maximum waiting time, the local health board that commissions your treatment can investigate and may be able to offer you suitable alternative hospitals or community clinics that may be able to see or treat you more quickly.
+If it is not possible to be seen within the maximum waiting time, the local health board can investigate and may be able to offer you suitable alternative hospitals or community clinics that may be able to see or treat you more quickly.